Basilisvirus/atmel-studio-7-examples-atmega328p-avrc/README.md

 -Since i use atmega328p, i changed to -p m328p.

--From Arduino IDE (that i have already installed in ubuntu), i found the usb port that my programmer(and atmega) uses. (if you open Arduino IDE its under Tools/port), which was /dev/ttyUSB0.
+-From Arduino IDE (that i have already installed in ubuntu), i found the usb port that my programmer(and atmega) uses. (if you open Arduino IDE its under Tools/port), which for me was /dev/ttyUSB0.

 Hit enter. the program should be uploaded.
 I remember the first time it poped me an error saying "microcontroller initialized, use -D parameter to avoid it."
 Something like that.
 If that happens, just run the command again, it will work the second time, after the auto-initialization error.